wp-plugins/shopsquad/readme.txt

 1. A screenshot of the plugin

 == Changelog ==

+= 2.0 =
+* Complete plugin redesign.
+Now shows thumbnail, link to profile page, and invitation to join.

 = 1.5 =
 * Removed 'No Stars Rating' image if user doesn't have any ratings.